1kgmutton/goat meat (bone-in, chopped into bite-size pieces)or 750 gms boneless

-Remove fat and clean the mutton.
+Trim the fat and rinse the mutton.
 Chop into bite-size pieces. (note1)

 Mix the mutton pieces with chopped onions and tomatoes, ginger garlic paste, all the spices except the garam masala and pepper.
 Place in the pressure cooker or instant pot with 1/4 cup of water.

 Lock the lid and cook until it reaches high pressure.
 Let it simmer on medium heat for 35 to 40 minutes. (note 3) Turn off the flame and allow the pressure to release naturally.

 Meanwhile, heat 1 teaspoon of oil in a pan and roast the cashews and curry leaves.
 Remove and keep aside.

 Heat rest of the oil in the same pan and transfer the contents from the pressure cooker.
 Add pepper and garam masala and saute for 10 minutes on medium heat.
-Let the gravy boil for another 10 minutes or until it becomes nice and thick.
+Let the gravy boil for another 5 to 10 minutes or until it becomes nice and thick.